JayWIlsonJr/Assignments/class-09/README.md

 # 09/09/14
 Create an Etsy listing page using data from the API.
 For example, if you wanted to create a listing page about board games, use the URL https://api.etsy.com/v2/listings/active?api_key=cdwxq4soa7q4zuavbtynj8wx&keywords=board%20games&includes=Images to get the data and use jQuery and CSS to create a pages that looks like the [Etsy listing page for board games](https://www.etsy.com/search?q=board%20games), not including the header, footer, sidebar, etc.

+You are free to change the search term to whatever you'd like.

 We haven't covered how to fetch data using JavaScript, so just copy the data and store it in a variable.

 ## Bonus